fionapye/FossilJ/README.md

     Length and units <br>
     Click once on each end of the scalebar then click "OK" <br>
     If the scalebar is correctly selected click "Yes" to continue <br>
-    To restart calibration click "No".
+    Verification - to restart calibration click "No".
 This returns to the length and units input step.
   <li>Broken Specimens </li>
-    Type the number of broken specimens into the box and click "OK" If no broken specimens are present, leave as 0 and click "OK" to move onto the next step If broken specimens are present, click on each broken specimen once, then click "OK" Verification - selecting "No" returns to the broken specimen number box, resetting this step.
+    Type the number of broken specimens into the box and click "OK" <br>
+    If no broken specimens are present, leave as 0 and click "OK" to move onto the next step <br>
+    If broken specimens are present, click on each broken specimen once, then click "OK" <br>
+    Verification - selecting "No" returns to the broken specimen number box, resetting this step. <br>
-  <li> </li>
+  <li>Drillholes </li>
+    If no drillholes are present leave the default 0 for both options and click "OK" to move onto the next step. <br>
+    If drillholes are present, put the total number in the top box (complete and incomplete), and the number of incomplete in the lower box       and click "OK" <br>
+    Verification - selecting "No" returns to the drillhole number box, resetting this step. <br>
+    Follow the instructions provided and only interact with the image when prompted. <br>
+    The order drillholes are drawn is not important. <br>
+    Draw the drillhole outer diameter then click "OK".
+Repeat until all drillholes are outlined, complete and incomplete. <br>
+    If incomplete drillholes are present, for each incomplete drillhole select the area within the outline once, and click "OK". <br>
+    Check the identification of the drillhole as edge or internal drilling, which can be edited using the dropdown provided.
 </ol>

 The plugin will start, follow the provided instructions.